renatocaliari/contornos/docs/en/contornos.md

 # Forums

 The organization may also have Forums.
 Unlike contornos, a Forum does not have its own artifacts or structural roles.
-It's listed aside from the contorno's structure.

 See below in the [structure example](en/contornos#example-of-organizational-structure-of-contornos).

-Any created Forum need to be nested in a specific Contorno for Forums.

 **Rules:**
+- Forums exist apart from the contorno's structure.
 - A Forum exists around a topic, idea, technique or skill to discuss, learn and exchange with interested people.
 - They do not necessarily have to be related to the organization's reason for existing.
 - Anyone can create a Forum.
 And anyone can join existing Forums.